AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/author-env-search.md

 ## Search Basics {#search-basics}

-To access the search panel, click on the **Search** tab at the top of the left-hand pane of the appropriate console.
+To access the search panel, click the **Search** tab at the top of the left-hand pane of the appropriate console.

 ![chlimage_1-101](assets/chlimage_1-101.png)